onozaty/redmine-view-customize-scripts/tips/tips.md

 * [Rest Issues \- Redmine](https://www.redmine.org/projects/redmine/wiki/Rest_Issues)

-However, this can be very complicated and is not recommended.
+However, this can be very complicated.
-Only use it if you can understand how it works.
+It is recommended that you use it only if you understand how it works.

 ```javascript
 const issueId = 1;